 Mathematica and its partner, Group Health Cooperative, evaluated the effects of CPC on cost, quality, utilization, and patient and provider experience.
 We also provided rapid cycle (quarterly) feedback to participating practices, CMS, and CMS’s regional partners.

-- Program and policy evaluation
+- Program and Policy Evaluation

-- Payment and delivery system reforms in Medicare
+- Payment and Delivery System Reforms in Medicare

-- Health care costs and quality of care
+- Health Care Costs and Quality of Care

 - Population Health

-Ghosh publishes in peer-reviewed journals, including Health Affairs, Health Services Research, Economic Development and Cultural Change, and Forum for Health Economics and Policy, for which he also serves as a referee.
-He is also a referee for the American Journal of Managed Care and the American Journal of Pharmacy Benefits.
-Ghosh is a member of the American Society for Health Economists and AcademyHealth.
-A finalist for the 2010 Annual Research Award from the National Institute for Health Care Management, he holds a Ph.D. in policy analysis from the Pardee RAND Graduate School, and was an assistant policy analyst for the RAND Corporation prior to joining Mathematica in 2008.
+Ghosh publishes in peer-reviewed journals including the New England Journal of Medicine, Health Affairs, Health Services Research, and Economic Development and Cultural Change.
+He is a referee for several journals including the American Journal of Managed Care and the Journal of General Internal Medicine, and he has presented his research at conferences organized by AcademyHealth and the American Society of Health Economists.
+Ghosh holds a Ph.D. in policy analysis from the Pardee RAND Graduate School and was an assistant policy analyst for the RAND Corporation before joining Mathematica in 2008.